 Mammary cancer almost always appears as a lump on the chest area.
 Your pet is more susceptible to mammary cancer if they:

 - Were spayed after 2 years of age (for dogs) or 6 months of age (for cats)

 For cats, mammary cancer is a particular threat.
 Breast cancer is the third most common cancer for cats, with about 90% of feline mammary tumors being malignant.
-Fortunately, surgery can safely remove most cancerous breast tumors.
+Fortunately, surgical removal can safely extract most cancerous mammary tumors.

 Types of Cancer in Dogs

-From Newfoundlands to chihuahuas, every dog breed has the possibility of developing cancer.
+From Newfoundlands to chihuahuas, every dog breed has the possibility of developing cancer cells.
 The following cancer types are found in canines of all kinds:

 Hemangiosarcoma (HSA) – Fast and deadly, hemangiosarcoma occurs when a malignant tumor develops in the cells that line blood, usually in the spleen, liver, heart, or skin.
-Sadly, this type of cancer is usually untreatable, often wreaking internal damage by the time it's detected.
-The most susceptible breeds are golden retrievers, labradors, and German shepherds.
+Sadly, this type of cancer is usually untreatable, often wreaking internal damage by the time it’s detected.
+The most susceptible breeds are the golden retriever, labrador, and German shepherd.

 Melanoma – Melanoma affects the pigment cells in the body called melanocytes.
 In dogs, melanoma is most common in the mouth (a.k.a., oral melanoma), presenting as a darkly colored skin growth or tumors.
 Chow chows, miniature schnauzers, standard schnauzers, and Scottish terriers are more likely to develop melanoma.